For a printable version of this RFP, please click here.

 - Cover letter with the name of applicant, netid, field of study, faculty advisor, anticipated graduation date and a brief overview of the proposal.
 If this the proposal is for a collaborative project, include the names and academic affiliations of all collaborators.

-- A budget with an itemized list of, and justification for, expenses
+- A budget with an itemized list of, and justification for, expenses.
+Please review the information on which activities are supported (above)

 - A timeline for the research